prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

 ```

 While Prometheus will not apply any malformed changes to files, it is considered best practice to
-change your files via renaming, as we do in our example.
+update your files atomically via renaming, as we do in our example.
 It is also recommended to split larger amounts of target groups into several files based on
 logical grouping.

 ## Conclusion

-With DNS-SRV records and Consul, two major ways of doing service discovery are now natively supported
+With DNS-SRV records and Consul, two major service discovery methods are now
-by Prometheus.
-From the examples we've seen that relabeling is a powerful approach to make use
+natively supported by Prometheus.
+We've seen that relabeling is a powerful
-of meta data provided by service discovery mechanisms.
+approach to make use of metadata provided by service discovery mechanisms.

 Make sure to take a look at the new [configuration documentation](/docs/operating/configuration/)
-to upgrade your Prometheus setup to the new release and find out about other configuration options
+to upgrade your Prometheus setup to the new release and find out about other configuration options,
 such as basic HTTP authentication and target filtering via relabeling.

 We provide a [migration tool](https://github.com/prometheus/migrate/releases) that upgrades